Guides

 Level 1 Learning Unit: Class-Activity-Meeting.

-Any of these learning processes must be at least the following well-defined components:
+Any of these learning processes must have at least the following well-defined components:

 1. Objectives to be achieved at the end of the process.
 What for?

 2. Roles of students and teachers.
 Who is it for?
-Who will he count as facilitators and / or guardians?
+Who will be the facilitators and / or guardians?

 3. Time needed to implement the objectives.
 When?